rohitjavvadi/llm_memory/README.md

 ## How to Use

+The system intelligently handles three types of interactions:

+### 💬 General Conversation
+Chat naturally with the AI:
+- "Hi there!" → "Hi!
+How can I help you today?"
+- "How's the weather?" → General conversational response

-### Sharing Information
+### 📝 Sharing Information
 Tell the AI about yourself and it will remember:
-- "I use VS Code for programming"
+- "I use VS Code for programming" → "Got it!
+I'll remember that information."
-- "I prefer dark mode themes"
+- "I prefer dark mode themes" → Stores your preference
-- "My name is Sarah and I work at Tech Corp"
+- "My name is Sarah and I work at Tech Corp" → Remembers both your name and workplace

-### Asking Questions
+### 🔍 Asking About Your Information
-Query your stored memories:
+Query your stored memories with personal questions:
-- "What coding tools do I use?"
+- "What tool do I use for coding?" → "You use VS Code for programming."
-- "What are my preferences?"
+- "What is my name?" → "Your name is Sarah."
+- "Where do I work?" → "You work at Tech Corp."
-- "What do you remember about my work?"
+- "What are my preferences?" → Lists your stored preferences

+The system automatically knows whether you're asking about your personal information or having a general conversation!

 ### API Endpoints
 - `POST /process-and-chat` - Main endpoint for chat with memory